Friday, October 25, 2019

 (Isaiah 45:9–13).
 God even uses Satan for his redemptive purposes.
 It doesn't make God evil.
 It means that God will use someone's heart to accomplish his purposes.
 Satan can't do anything without God's permission.
 Satan asked God for permission to sift

 Peter as wheat (Luk 22:31), and was allowed by God to do so.
 Satan could not have done it without God's permission.
+A thorn in the flesh was given to apostle Paul, a messenger of Satan to harass him,

-Paul, a messenger of Satan to harass him, to prevent him from becoming conceited (2 Cor 12:7).
+Bible Q&A • Episode 32.
 Satan just could hurt Job when God allowed him to do so, see

 The Book of Job.
-God sent a harmful spirit upon king Saul (1 Sam 16:14), see Samuel and Saul.
-See also
+God sent a harmful spirit upon king Saul

 Explanation to Satan's Attack on the Woman in the Book of Revelation.
-The reason for this is that; God has the power to do this because he is sovereign.
+The reason for this is that;

 "God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God."
 (1 Cor 1:27–29).